Skip to main content

 • What it is: A statewide rule that can let you carry your old Proposition 13 tax value to a new primary home.
 This is often the biggest real tax break for seniors who want to downsize, move closer to family, or move to a safer home.

 • Who can get it: Homeowners where at least one spouse or owner is 55 or older when the original home is sold.
-Both the old and new homes must qualify as principal residences under the state rules.
+Both the old and new homes must qualify as principal residences.

-• How it helps: The BOE says you can buy anywhere in California, use the benefit up to three times, and even buy a more expensive replacement home, although any value above the equal-or-lesser threshold gets added to the transferred tax base.
+• How it helps: The BOE says you can buy anywhere in California, use the benefit up to three times, and even buy a more expensive replacement home.
+Any value above the equal-or-lesser threshold gets added to the transferred tax base.
 The replacement home must generally be bought or newly built within 2 years of the sale.

 • What to gather: The sale closing statement for the original home, the purchase or construction documents for the replacement home, proof of age, and the local claim form.
 The BOE forms page lists BOE-19-B for age-55 transfers.